nkeikon/inlineviewer/README.md

 It’s designed for iTerm2 on macOS, using its inline image protocol to render a preview.
 ## Features
 - Displays rasters and vectors directly in the terminal
 - Works with iTerm2 inline image protocol
-- Falls back to ANSI or ASCII color preview when inline display is not supported
-- Non interactive — everything is controlled through command line options
+- Non interactive: everything is controlled through command line options

 ---